Who Demands and Who Supplies in Financial Markets?

 For example, in the technology boom of the late 1990s, many businesses became extremely confident that investments in new technology would have a high rate of return, and their demand for financial capital shifted to the right.
 Conversely, during the Great Recession of 2008 and 2009, their demand for financial capital at any given interest rate shifted to the left.

 To this point, we have been looking at saving in total.
 Now let us consider what affects saving in different types of financial investments.
 In deciding between different forms of financial investments, suppliers of financial capital will have to consider the rates of return and the risks involved.
 Rate of return is a positive attribute of investments, but risk is a negative.
 If Investment A becomes more risky, or the return diminishes, then savers will shift their funds to Investment B—and the supply curve of financial capital for Investment A will shift back to the left while the supply curve of capital for Investment B shifts to the right.

 The United States as a Global Borrower

 In the global economy, trillions of dollars of financial investment cross national borders every year.
 In the early 2000s, financial investors from foreign countries were investing several hundred billion dollars per year more in the U.S. economy than U.S. financial investors were investing abroad.
-The following Work It Out deals with one of the macroeconomic concerns for the U.S. economy in recent years.
+The following feature deals with one of the macroeconomic concerns for the U.S. economy in recent years.

 Imagine that the U.S. economy became viewed as a less desirable place for foreign investors to put their money because of fears about the growth of the U.S. public debt.
 Using the four-step process for analyzing how changes in supply and demand affect equilibrium outcomes, how would increased U.S. public debt affect the equilibrium price and quantity for capital in U.S. financial markets?